Welcome to PayPal!

-- Accept debit card, credit card, bank account, PayPal balance or other payment methods.
+- Accept credit card, debit card, bank account, Balance Account, and other payment methods from others.

-You are responsible for maintaining adequate security and control of any and all IDs, passwords, personal identification numbers (PINs), or any other codes that you use to access your PayPal account and the PayPal services.
-You are responsible for keeping your mailing address, email address and other contact information up-to-date in your PayPal account profile.
+You are responsible for maintaining adequate security and control of any and all IDs, passwords, personal identification numbers, or any other codes that you use to access your PayPal account and the PayPal services.
+You must keep your mailing address, email address and other contact information current in your PayPal account profile.

 - Buy goods and services.

-You can also use a personal account to receive money for the sale of goods and services, but if you plan to use your PayPal account primarily to sell things, you should consider a business account.
-You can upgrade a personal account to a business account should circumstances change.
+You can also use a personal account to receive money for the sale of goods and services and hold that money in a linked Balance Account or transfer it to a linked bank account or debit card if you do not open a Balance Account, but if you plan to use your personal account primarily to sell things, you should open a business account.
+You can also convert your personal account to a business account should circumstances change.

 - Sign up for PayPal products that meet your business needs.

 Business accounts may be subject to fees that differ from the fees applicable to personal accounts.
 Business accounts are not eligible to receive “personal transactions” from U.S. PayPal accounts, although they may send personal transactions to friends and family with an eligible PayPal account.

 By opening up a business account or converting a personal account to a business account, you certify to us that you are using it primarily for a business or commercial purpose.
 You also consent to PayPal obtaining your personal and/or business credit report from a credit reporting agency at account opening and whenever we reasonably believe there may be an increased level of risk associated with your business account.